jiaweiz9/Learning-Tone/README.md

 Make sure to have these components set up and connected appropriately before running the software.

 ### Running the tests
-Explain how to run the automated tests for this system.

-### Deployment
-Add additional notes about how to deploy this on a live system.

-### Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-### License
-This project is licensed under the MIT License - see the LICENSE.md file for details

-### Acknowledgments
-Hat tip to anyone whose code was used.
-Inspiration.
-etc.
 ### Contact
 Taemoon Jeong, taemoon-jeong@korea.ac.kr